RecursivePineapple/NuclearHorizons/README.md

 # Issues
 If you find an issue and would like to report it, you can either open an issue here or send me a message on discord.

+# TODO
+- Breeder rods
+- Explosions & other overheat effects
+- UI Polishing
+- New textures
+- Make vents state their total cooling capacity in sim results
+- Test on MP
+- Component automation configuration in the simulator
+- A decent looking TESR thermal sensor for EU reactors (or hook into nuclear control somehow)